 Winner of the 2011 National Stearman Fly in “Masters Aerobatic Contest”

-“I enjoy this business because I get to share the experience of flying the Stearman with so many people.
+“I enjoy this business because I get to share the experience of flying these historic military aircraft with so many people.
 It is my challenge with each customer to tailor the experience so they get the most enjoyment from their flight.
-I love to hear their comments after the flight.
-I enjoy reading the comments posted on this website.
+I love to hear their comments after the flight, as well as reading the comments posted on line by our passengers.
 Everyone is amazed in some way.
 The experience is usually way over the top from anything they have done before.
 This is the joy I get from this business!” – David Brown

 Winner of the 2015 National Stearman Fly in Aerobatic Contest